 You will now revisit the different situations that you have used to apply the concepts of geometric sequences and series.
 What are the common things that you notice among the various situations presented?

-From the various real-life connections presented in the different activities, I noticed that the situations have the following things in common: it
+From the various real-life connections presented in the different activities, I noticed that the situations have the following things in common:

-1

-2

-3

 ACTIVITY 30.
 Processing

 Look at the answers to the statements found after each problem.